Act Now! NEW California requirements for Backup Power Sources!

 Coordinate required documents

-Prepare a facility plan or proposed remediation
+Prepare a facility plan and/or proposed remediation

 If required, begin engineering